fenghe12/ditalker/README.md

-# Project Page Website for RegNeRF
+# Project Page Website for DiTalker

-This repository contains the fully-responsive and easy-to-adapt project page for [the RegNeRF project]([https://m-niemeyer.github.io/).
-It is very easy to adapt to your needs, easy to maintain, and displayed correctly on many devices due to Bootstrap's responsiveness.
+This repository is forked from the original RegNeRF project page(https://m-niemeyer.github.io/).
+If you find it useful or wish to reuse it, please consider visiting and supporting the original repository
 ## Credits

 If you find the template useful, please consider adding a note to this resposity.
 Thanks!